keivan-shah/py3DES/README.md

 # py3DES
 A python3 implementation of the DES Algorithm.

+The algorithm is writtern by referencing this awesome article: [The DES Algorithm Illustrated](http://page.math.tu-berlin.de/~kant/teaching/hess/krypto-ws2006/des.htm) by J. Orlin Grabbe.

 ## Usage
 ```
 # The data passed can be a string of any length.